-12-Step Checklist To Get GDPR Compliance in 2024
+12-Step GDPR Compliance Checklist

 Pritesh Vora

 The European Union established the General Data Protection Regulation (GDPR) on May 25, 2018, to modernize data privacy and security laws for EU citizens.
+Both cloud-hosted companies (processors) and their customers (data controllers) are mandated to comply with GDPR to improve their customer’s and organization’s security.

 Why Should You Comply With the GDPR?